Table of Contents

 What is a Wellness?

-Wellness remains the act of practicing healthy habits daily to achieve better physical and mental health outcomes so that instead of just surviving, you’re thriving.
+Wellness remains the act of working on healthy habits daily to reach better physical and mental health outcomes so that you’re thriving instead of just surviving.

 Several critical areas of your lifestyle are considered dimensions of overall [wellness].
 They include social connection, exercise, nutrition, and sleep.
 And also mindfulness.
 Each one influences your physical and mental health.
 So by making simple, healthy daily choices, you’ll be well on reducing stress, having positive social interactions, and achieving optimal [wellness].